androidgilbert/learngit/readme2.txt

 Git is very useful.
 I love Git.
-Creating a new branch is quick.
+Creating a new branch is quick $ simple.